Soybean Gall Midge Larvae Found in Soybean Plants

 Larval Infestation of Soybean

 In Nebraska, soybean gall midge larval (Figure 1) injury to soybean has been found in most areas where adult soybean gall midge activity occurred over the past two weeks.
-A lack of injury has been observed in late-planted soybean fields in Cass County, NE and a planting date study at the Eastern Nebraska Research and Extension Center near Mead, NE, indicating that soybean plants that were V2 stage may not be susceptible to the first generation of soybean gall midge.
+A lack of injury has been observed in late-planted soybean fields in Cass County, NE and a planting date study at the Eastern Nebraska Research and Extension Center near Mead, indicating that soybean plants that were V2 stage may not be susceptible to the first generation of soybean gall midge.
 Full evaluations on these studies will occur in the next week or two.
 Similar observations were made in northwestern Iowa by Erin Hodgson, extension entomologist, and Mitchell Helton, entomology Master’s student, at Iowa State University.

 Soybean Gall Midge Adult Activity